mogoweb/chromium_webview/README.md

 There is a sample project to illustrate the usage of ChromiumWebView in the test folder.
 It is only a shell program that can navigate website.

-## How to build libchromium_webview
+## How to build libchromeview

 ### Environment

 1. Please set up your build environment by following the instructions on the Chromium wiki:
  * [Building on Linux](http://code.google.com/p/chromium/wiki/LinuxBuildInstructionsPrerequisites)
 2. You need to install extra pre-requisites to build for Android, covered in [building Chrome for Android](http://code.google.com/p/chromium/wiki/AndroidBuildInstructions#Install_prerequisites).
-3. [depot_tools](http://www.chromium.org/developers/how-tos/install-depot-tools) contains the following tools, used to manage and build Crosswalk from source:
+3. [depot_tools](http://www.chromium.org/developers/how-tos/install-depot-tools) contains the following tools, used to manage and build libchromeview from source:

- * gclient manages code and dependencies.
+ * *gclient* manages code and dependencies.
- * ninja is the recommended tool for building Crosswalk on most platforms.
+ * *ninja* is the recommended tool for building libchromeview on Android.
 Its [website](http://code.google.com/p/chromium/wiki/NinjaBuild) contains detailed usage instructions.

 ### Download the source